Zj-BinXia/DiffIR/DiffIR-RealSR/README.md

 DiffIRS2-GANx4-V2, DiffIRS2-GANx2-V2, DiffIRS2-GANx1-V2 would have better perceptual quality (including better denoising ability).

+You should choose the V1 or V2 models according to your requirements.

 #### Testing on NTIRE2020-Track1 dataset

 Download  NTIRE2020 datasets [Link](https://competitions.codalab.org/competitions/22220)